nathanpbarlow1/reading-notes/ChoosingATextEditor.md

-###Choosing a Text Editor

-### Lets talk about Choosing a Text Editor
+# Lets talk about Choosing a Text Editor

-## Comparison of “basic” text editor vs coding-specific text editor
+### Comparison of “basic” text editor vs coding-specific text editor

 - I work on a Mac for this dev course, and it comes pre-installed with "Text edit."
 These basic text editors will work for many tasks you're looking to accomplish, but they are the "barest bare bones text editors you'll encounter."
 - https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf
 - Using a coding-specific text editor will save you time, and will make mundance tasks more enjoyable.
 - Some coding specific text editors: Notepad ++, TextWrangler/BB Edit, Visual Studio Code, Atom, Brackets, Sublime Text.

-## Comparison of “basic” text editor vs IDE
+### Comparison of “basic” text editor vs IDE
 While you should have a good understanding of what a "basic" text editor is, an IDE (Integrated Development Environment) is a compilation of different software, i.e. a text editor plus a file manager, compiler, and a debugger all in one package.

 One example is Outlook - software that's primary responsibility is creating/sending/receiving email but it also allows you to perform other tasks like calendaring or creating tasks.